uspki/policies/certificate-policy.md

 ### 1.4.2 Prohibited Certificate Uses
 All Person identity certificates including but not limited to Person certificates used for digital signature, S/MIME, person authentication, and encryption.
+Trusted Role certificates MAY be issued from either the Root or Subordinate CA.

 ## 1.5 Policy administration
 This Certificate Policy for the Issuance and Management of Publicly-Trusted Certificates includes criteria established by the CA/Browser Forum for use by Certification Authorities when issuing, maintaining, and revoking publicly-trusted Certificates.
 This Certificate Policy also includes criteria established by the U.S. Federal Public Key Infrastructure to comply with U.S. Federal Government requirements for U.S. Federal Government Agencies.
 This CP may be revised from time to time, as appropriate, in accordance with procedures adopted by the CA/Browser Forum and/or the Federal Public Key Infrastructure.